Light Rail Relay

 Upload Photos

 Blanks in your results?
-These images were missing time information, maybe because they were sent through an application that metadata by default.
-You can read more about EXIF image metadata and test whether the "DateTimeOriginal" field is present on your image files on this page.
+Some images were missing time information, maybe because they passed through an application that strips metadata.
+You can read more about EXIF metadata and test whether the "DateTimeOriginal" field is present on your image files on this page.
 You're welcome to resubmit just the missing images.